microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Coach/Solution04.md

       - Add `https://[WEB-APP-NAME].azurewebsites.net` to redirect URI list.
       - Select Access tokens and ID tokens check boxes and click Configure.
   - Add API Permissions
-    - Select API permissions blade and click Add a new permission
+    - Select `API permissions` blade and click `Add a new permission`
-    - Select APIs my organization uses, search for Azure Healthcare APIs and select it.
+    - Select `APIs my organization uses`, search for `Azure Healthcare APIs` and select it.
-    - Select user_impersonation and click add permissions.
+    - Select `user_impersonation` and click `add permissions`.
-- Write a new JavaScript app to connect and read FHIR patient data
+- Update the sample JavaScript app to connect and read FHIR patient data from your FHIR Serer.
-  - Open and copy `index.html` sample JavaScript code in Student/Resources folder from your local repo
+  - Open and copy **[index.html](../Student/Resources/JavaScript-Sample/index.html)** sample JavaScript code in the Student Resources folder.
   - Open App Service resource for sample web app in Azure Portal.
     - Select App Service Editor and select `index.html` file to open it in the editor.
     - Paste the sample code into the editor to replace the content.
     - **[Initialize MSAL ((Mirosoft Authentication Library)](https://docs.microsoft.com/en-us/graph/toolkit/providers/msal)** provider configuration object for your FHIR environment:
-        - clientId - Update with your client application ID of public client app registered earlier
+        - `clientId` - Update with your client application ID of public client app registered earlier
-        - authority - Update with Authority from your FHIR Server (under Authentication)
+        - `authority` - Update with Authority from your FHIR Server (under Authentication)
-        - FHIRendpoint - Update the FHIRendpoint to have your FHIR service name
+        - `FHIRendpoint` - Update the FHIRendpoint to have your FHIR service name
-        - Scopes - Update with Audience from your FHIR Server (under Authentication)
+        - `Scopes` - Update with Audience from your FHIR Server (under Authentication)

-      Note: App Services Editor automatically saves changes.
+      **Note:** App Services Editor automatically saves changes.
 - Test sample JavaScript app
   - Browse to App Service website URL in a new In-private / InCognito window
   - Sign in with your secondary tenant (can be primary tenant if you already have directory admin privilege) used in deploying FHIR Server Samples reference architecture